One Time Password (OTP) algorithm in Cryptography

 - OTP generated is delivered to user by the methods described above.

+Apart from the time-based method described above, there also exist certain mathematical algorithms for OTP generation for example a one-way function that creates a subsequent OTP from the previously created OTP.
 The two factor authentication system is an effective strategy that exploits the authentication principles of “something that you know” and “something that you have”.The dynamic nature of the latter principle implemented by the One Time Password Algorithm is crucial to security and offers an effective layer of protection against malicious attackers.
 The unpredictability of the OTP presents a hindrance in peeling off the layers that this method of cryptography has to offer.